 - keeps track of all transactions.

-The potential for new blockchains need not work exactly how Bitcoin works and as a result has the potential to make cheap, tamper-proof public databases.
+The potential for blockchain technology is not merely for cryptocurrencies such as Bitcoin.
+Blockchain technology provides a means to create cheap, tamper-proof public databases for a variety of purposes.
 How could this work?
 According to the Economist:

 “A group of vetted participants within an industry might instead agree to join a private blockchain, say, that needs less security.
 Blockchains can also implement business rules, such as transactions that take place only if two or more parties endorse them, or if another transaction has been completed first.”